HeischiHSLU/COLABOR/README.md

 Hey THIS is little README.
-README is part of COLABOR MODULE and SHARING mi progress README out.
+README is part of COLABOR MODULE and SHARING mi progress <br>
+README out.